5ony/OBSWebSocketAHK/README.md

 The received data contains the full response from OBS in AutoHotKey object format.

-To check the data format of a response or event, you can use
+To check an object for the format of a response or event, you can use (within the class)
 ```
-res := JSON.stringify(data)
-MsgBox(res)
+this.__Debug(data)
 ```

 For all requests and request parameter data structure consult the [OBS websocket documentation, Requests](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests)